exCITE Talks recognizes the role that co-curricular learning experiences plays in students' academic and professional development.

 An elevator pitch is a short speech that communicates the significance of an experience, idea, or proposal to an audience who is unfamiliar with the speaker and topic.

-In the exCITE Talks competition, these elevator pitches must describe the significance and impact of an intensive, summer co-curricular experience. exCITE Talks cannot be more than three minutes in duration and must be accompanied by a single slide.
+In the exCITE Talks competition, these elevator pitches must describe the significance and impact of an intensive co-curricular experience. exCITE Talks cannot be more than three minutes in duration and must be accompanied by a single slide.

 A co-curricular experience is an outside-of-the-classroom activity that relates to your academic course work.
-Some examples of co-curricular activities include internships, learning abroad, learning away, research assistantships, and service learning that relate to your academic program or goals.
+Some examples of co-curricular activities include internships, learning abroad, learning away, undergraduate research, and service learning that relate to your academic program or goals.

 All exCITE Talks will be evaluated by a panel of judges, made up up of faculty and staff.

 Your presentation must conform to the following rules: